PhoenixChee/probation_ws/src/probation_task/my-solution.md

         return None
     return max(candidates, key=lambda boxes: boxes['conf'])
 ```
-After filtering, the next step is to extract data from the detected object.
+After filtering, the next step is to check if the object is the correct target.
+Then, extract data from the target object.
 The values `bounding_box.x` and `bounding_box.y` give the object’s position relative to the camera window.
 I then calculate the difference between the window’s center and the bounding box’s center.
 This offset is used to control the vehicle’s movements.
 ```python
 if best is None:
     self.target_box = None